Halo Infinite: Release date, E3 trailer, Weapons, Vehicles, beta, multiplayer, Xbox Series X, PC & everything you need to know

 Microsoft gave us our first brief look at Halo Infinite, delivering a five-minute trailer at E3 2019.

-While the number has been ditched from the title, you should still consider Halo Infinite to be the sixth step in Master Chief’s epic arc.
+Though the number has been ditched from the title, you can still consider Halo Infinite to be the sixth step in Master Chief’s epic journey

 Though we are going to have to wait until release to see the upgraded mechanics, it may not be as far off as you think.

 Continue reading for more information on the release date, trailer, multiplayer, micro-transactions and everything else.